fabianishere/pve-edge-kernel/README.md

    functionality (e.g. [hardened](https://github.com/anthraxx/linux-hardened) or [zen](https://github.com/zen-kernel/zen-kernel)).
    This name is part of the kernel version and package name, which means that you can have multiple flavors of the same kernel installed alongside each other.
+   Note that the name itself does not control the selection of kernel functionality.
 2. `PVE_BUILD_TYPE` (default `generic`)
    The name of the kernel build type which represents the compilation options of the kernel (e.g. optimization level or micro architecture).